 but she tries to accept the fact that her father is moving on with a girlfriend and when the father announces that he's going to be selling their childhood home she's left completely devastated by the fact because she really loved her home she really liked the memories

-and she has a special connection with that home and she really hates the new like girlfriend/stepmothers mostly because they have like really differences of opinions and she doesn't trust her at all.
+and she has a special connection with that home she really hates the new like girlfriend/stepmother mostly because they have like really different opinions and she doesn't trust her at all.

 So the relationship is tough and when she's left kind of uninvited to the last family party at that house that she grew up in she decides that she's not gonna go to the party even though the family is telling her to show up it's okay she wants to stand her ground

-but obviously she can't like to go to the party now after she made such a big scene about not going to the party so she decides to actually sneak into the house during the party.
+but obviously, she can't like go to the party now after she made such a big scene about not going to the party so she decides to actually sneak into the house during the party.

 and then she can go grab the toys and then it's really funny because like she's like hiding behind couches hiding behind trees sneaking around her house while guesses are just kind of roaming about and then there she also sees her like college ex-boyfriend who she really liked and she like had a really great relationship with

 but it ended suddenly when they both realized that their careers are just not aligning properly she always still had some lingering feelings for him because she always thinks about him a lot and she's not sure if he still feels the same way but he ends up actually helping her trying to look for these toys and trying to cover her.